atomvm/AtomVM/doc/atomvm-esp32.md

 The `tools/release/esp32` directory contains the `mkimage.sh` script that can be used to create a single AtomVM image file, which can be distributed as a release, allowing application developers to develop AtomVM applications without having to build AtomVM from scratch.

+> Note.
+Before running the `mkimage.sh` script, you must have a complete build of both the esp32 project, as well as a full build of the core Erlang libraries in the `libs` directory.
+The script configuration defaults to assuming that the core Erlang libraries will be written to the `build/libs` directory in the AtomVM source tree.
+You should pass the `--build_dir <path>` option to the `mkimage.sh` script, with `<path>` pointing to your AtomVM build directory, if you  target a different build directory when running CMake.

-Running this script will generate a single `atomvm-<sha>.img` file, where `<sha>` is the git hash of the current checkout.
-This contains the ESP32 bootloader, AtomVM executable, and the `eavmlib` and `estdlib` Erlang libraries in one file, which should then be flashed to address `0x1000`.
+Running this script will generate a single `atomvm-<sha>.img` file in the `build` directory of the esp32 source tree, where `<sha>` is the git hash of the current checkout.
+This image contains the ESP32 bootloader, AtomVM executable, and the `eavmlib` and `estdlib` Erlang libraries in one file, which can then be flashed to address `0x1000`.

 The `mkimage.sh` script is run as follows: